vohoangnguyennnnn/elevator-controller/README.md

 - Downward movement
 - Multiple simultaneous floor requests

-Detailed RTL schematic and waveform results are provided in:
+Detailed waveform analysis and functional verification results are provided in:

 📄 **[`docs/Report.md`](docs/Report.md)**

+(The synthesized schematic is included for reference only.)

 ---